AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-important">:exclamation: **Note**
-A client should have at least have a name and a phone number to be added Any date provided that excludes year will be treated as a date in the current year
+A client should have at least have a name and a phone number to be added<br>
+Any date provided that excludes year will be treated as a date in the current year
 </div>